Environmental Tree Planting

-May 16th, 2009:
+May 16th, 2008

 This can't be emphasized enough: if you're a planter, ALWAYS wear a seatbelt.
 Chances are extremely high that if you're going to be seriously injured in this industry, it will be in a vehicle accident.
 Why increase your risk of a major injury or death by neglecting to buckle in?
 Yet another planter died in British Columbia yesterday, needlessly.
 She probably would have been fine if she'd been wearing a seat belt at the time.

 May 18th, 2004

 Last year, a tragic vehicle accident took the life of Julia James, a first-year tree planter in BC.
 Today is the anniversary of that accident.
 Click here to read a speech by her father, talking about ways to improve preparedness and prevent such events in the future.
-Thanks to the Western Silvicultural Contractors' Association's website for helping get this message out.

 A photographic introspective of British Columbia's coastal tree planting industry.